Providing safe, affordable and high performing propulsion for spacecraft

 Safer Operations: Green propellants are easier to handle and, therefore, lower cost to integrate and fuel for operation.

 Green Propellant Infusion Mission: Aerojet Rocketdyne is the primary payload provider of a demonstration propulsion system for the Green Propellant Infusion Mission (GPIM).
-GPIM will demonstrate on-orbit use of green propellants.
+Green Propellant was successfully demonstrated on NASA mission.

 CubeSat Propulsion Systems: Aerojet Rocketdyne is leveraging lessons from the GPIM program and its additive manufacturing efforts to develop a low-cost propulsion system for CubeSats using green propellants.
 CubeSats today typically lack propulsion, leaving them with limited ability to maneuver or maintain orbit.
 Aerojet Rocketdyne’s modular propulsion systems cover a range of propulsion module sizes from 1U to 8U offering up to 750 m/sec delta-v capability.
 Aerojet Rocketdyne is working with a number of satellite manufacturers to deliver flight CubeSat propulsion modules.